meriemmekki2001/MiniProject/README.md

-This is a restful API deveopped in DRF for a flutter app (twilio otp authentication)
+This is a restful API deveopped in DRF for a flutter app (twilio otp + token authentication)